benitoiteTz/benitoiteTz.github.io/_posts/2017-10-05-simple-html5-page.md

 ### Save The HTML5 Page
 Save the file on your computer.
 Select **File**  > **Save As** in the Notepad menu.
 Name the file **index.html** and set the encoding to **UTF-8** (which is the prefered encoding for HTML5 files).

 ![]({{ "/images/notepad-save.png" }})

+**You can either use .htm or .html as file extension.
+There is no difference, it is up to you**